SpecFlowOSS/SpecFlow/docs/Gherkin/Gherkin-Reference.md

   ...
 ```

 You can only have one set of `Background` steps per `Feature` or `Rule`.
-If you need different `Background` steps for different scenarios, consider breaking up your set of scenarios into more `Rule`s or more `Feature`s.
+If you need different `Background` steps for different scenarios, consider breaking up your set of scenarios into more `Rule`s or more `Feature`s.--->

 For a less explicit alternative to `Background`, check out [scoped step definitions](../Bindings/Scoped-Step-Definitions.md).